 The Genetic Genealogy Standards[i]

-The Genetic Genealogy Standards were written to guide us all as we work with our DNA results and those of family, friends, and clients.
-As we follow the standards, we can be assured that we are maintaining ethical and privacy requirements using the best practices in the field.
+The Genetic Genealogy Standards were written to guide us all as we work with our DNA results and family, friends, and clients’ DNA results.
+As we follow the standards, we can be assured that we are maintaining ethical and privacy requirements using the field’s best practices.

 Standard 8: Sharing Results